 Note: We are using us-west-2 as the source Region and us-west-1 as the target Region for this demo.
 You can choose Regions as per your design need.

 Part 1: One Time AWS KMS key setup in the Source Account and Target Region for cross-account access of the Encrypted Snapshot

-Following are one-time steps that allow you to create an AWS KMS key in the source AWS account.
+Following are one-time steps that allow you to create a KMS key in the source AWS account.
 You can then provide cross-account usage access of the same key to the destination account for restoring the Aurora cluster.
 You can achieve this with the AWS Console and AWS CloudFormation Template.

 Note: Several AWS services being used do not fall under the AWS Free Tier.
 To avoid extra charges, make sure to delete resources once the demo is completed.

 You can set up cross-account AWS KMS keys using the AWS Console.
 For more information on the setup, refer to the guide: Allowing users in other accounts to use a KMS key.

 Using the AWS CloudFormation Template

 You can set up cross account KMS keys using CloudFormation templates by following these steps: